mila-iqia/blocks/docs/setup.rst

    ``yum``), or use a Python distribution like Anaconda_, before installing Blocks.
 You can also pass the ``--no-deps`` switch and install all the requirements manually.

+   If the installation crashes with ``ImportError: No module named numpy.distutils.core``, install NumPy and try again again.

 .. _picklable_itertools: https://github.com/dwf/picklable_itertools